One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

 In 1916, the Chipps family moved to San Francisco.
 They now had six children between the ages of 12 year-old Audrey and just-born Clay, with Jack, Bob Jr, Thelma, and Betty in between—three girls and three boys.

-Once in the city, Chipps did not move his family home to one of the better neighborhoods.
+Once in the city, Chipps did not move his family to a home in one of the better neighborhoods.
 The first property he bought was on Hanover Street at the far southern edge of SF, near the county line, in the Crocker Tract.
 The 1920 US Census shows the young family lived there, stating that Chipps was the manager of a fish market.

 The family soon moved to the Mission District to a Victorian house on South Van Ness Avenue.
 The Chipps girls went to visit their Finne Cousins up north, followed by three Finne cousins coming to San Francisco to visit the Chipps family.
 They kept up their connections in Mendocino County, including retaining property which later two of the Chipps sons oversaw.